 OECD iLibrary.
 Full-text publications and data from the Organisation for Economic Co-operation and Development (OECD), including country studies, reports, development aid information, government assistance, and many socioeconomic datasets.

 Oxford Scholarship Online.
-Cross-searchable library containing the full text of books in many subjects, including economics and finance from 2008 to present.
+Cross-searchable library containing the full text of books in many subjects from 2008 to present.

 Melvyl lets you search for items at UC Berkeley as well as other UC campuses.

 Sign in to:

 Use Melvyl as a traditional catalog (i.e., remove articles from search results)

 Why use Google Books?
 Library catalogs (like OskiCat) don't search inside books; using a library catalog, you can search only information about the book (title, author, Library of Congress subject headings, etc.).
 Google Books will let you search inside books, which can be very useful for hard-to-find information.
 You can then use Google Books' Find in a Library link to locate the book in a UC Berkeley library, or search OskiCat to see if UC Berkeley owns the book.
 Try it now: